FlyffDB/flyffdb-images/README.md

 ## Configuration

 All import constants are stored in constants.js in root.

-Currently the API_ROOT is hidden since it is not publicly available
+## Copyright

+All images included in this repo are copyright of Gala Lab Corp.